Frequently Asked Questions

 What is the College looking for during the Pharmacy Professionals Review?

 Pharmacy professionals will be reviewed on focus areas that have been deemed the most relevant to professional pharmacy practice in British Columbia.
 The Board has identified a total of six focus areas they believe to have the greatest impact on public safety.
 Focus areas differ between pharmacists and pharmacy technicians.
-Each will be reviewed on four focus areas depending on their registration type:
+Each will be reviewed on four focus areas depending on their licence type:

 The focus areas for pharmacists are: